spareinetrip/stremula-1/README.md

 - **reddit.username**: Your Reddit username (required)
 - **reddit.password**: Your Reddit password (required)
 - **server.port**: Port for the Stremio server (default: 7003)
-- **server.publicBaseUrl**:
-  - Leave empty (`""`) for local use (will auto-detect from requests)
-  - Set to your IP address with HTTPS (e.g., `"https://YOUR_IP:7004/manifest.json"`) if accessing from other devices on your network
-  - Set to your domain (e.g., `"https://yourdomain.com"`) if running on a public server
-  - This URL is used to serve media files (posters, thumbnails) to Stremio clients
 - **fetcher.intervalMinutes**: How often to check for new posts (default: 15)
 - **fetcher.maxScrollMonths**: How far back to search for posts (default: 3)